 White vinegar is an acidic agent that is relatively harmless.
-It is environmentally safe material and inexpensive at the same time.
+It is an environmentally safe material and inexpensive at the same time.

 I often get asked – “how do I make my golf ball white again”, and here’s the answer.
 Bleach is the ultimate whitener.
 A shining white golf ball looks so aesthetically pleasing and we’re determined to keep the balls pristine white.

-Toothbrushes could have hard, medium and soft bristles.
+Toothbrushes could have hard, medium, and soft bristles.
 We want a soft-bristled one for our job.

 Dishwashers are great to give a bunch of balls a mild wash at once.
-When you have balls with light dirt, that’s when it’ll come handy.
+When you have balls with light dirt, that’s when it’ll come in handy.

 However, a gentle reminder is that you should not experiment by mixing the chemicals.
 Individually they’re great cleaners but we have no intention of finding how they’ll work together regarding cleaning in this tutorial.
 These are reactive chemicals and might behave not as expected if mixed.